impress/impress.js/README.md

 impress.js name is [courtesy of @skuzniak](http://twitter.com/skuzniak/status/143627215165333504).

-It's an (un)fortunate coincidence that a Open/LibreOffice presentation tool is called Impress ;)
+It's an (un)fortunate coincidence that an Open/LibreOffice presentation tool is called Impress ;)

 Reference API
 --------------